Last Updated on May 27, 2023 by Robert Mejia

 Both microphones have a bulbous design

-Now, the ME4 is not the priciest microphone out of the brands available on the market, but it sits at the same price point with the ME2.
+Now, the ME4 is not the priciest microphone out of the brands available on the market, but it sits at the same price point as the ME2.

 Sennheiser ME2 and ME4 have a similar transducer principle.